-This document contains information which is essential to the administration of the OSPI-Developed assessment in social studies and educational technology.
-This assessment is an ideal culminating project that teaches students how to analyze the ways in which societies meet the economic needs and wants of their citizens.
-Developed by teachers in Washington State, the assessments are designed to measure learning of selected standards for both social studies and educational technology.
+This document contains information which is essential to the administration of the Washington assessment for social studies and educational technology.
+This assessment is an ideal culminating project that teaches students how international relations impact our local and state economies.
+Developed by teachers in Washington State, this assessment is designed to measure learning of selected standards for both social studies and educational technology.